-A hot cross buns recipe that is perfect for Easter entertaining.
+A beautiful hot cross buns recipe that is easy to make and produces THE fluffiest, softest buns.
+These are a traditional hot cross bun recipe that is easy to make with just a little patience!
+I love making these every Easter, and you get the satisfaction knowing you’ve made them from scratch.
+Follow my tips and tricks to make these gorgeous fluffy buns! #hotcrossbuns #easter #hotcrossbunrecipe #easterrecipe A hot cross buns recipe that is perfect for Easter entertaining.
 A favorite every Easter in our family, we love having fresh hot cross buns on Good Friday or Easter Sunday.
 Better than store-bought, this hot cross buns recipe will be an absolute hit in your family!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 If you happen to buy one of my recommended products, I will receive a small commission!
 Thank you for supporting THCK!

 I freaking love Easter, it’s almost my favourite holiday!
 I think I mentioned it here, but we always used to host a Good Friday seafood feast at our house back in Western Australia.
 While I love our Good Friday tradition, now that we don’t get Good Friday off, our Easter celebrations have been in the form of Sunday brunch with friends.

 There are definitely things I miss about being at home this time of year, in particular, being able to go out and buy delicious hot cross buns from our favourite bakery.

 But, when you can’t go out and buy them, you make them!
 And I promise this homemade hot cross buns recipe produces hot cross buns that are better than store bought!